Skip to Main Content

 Pros: Where Acorns stands out

-Acorns offers two tiers of service – Personal and Family – each of which gives you a type of investing account at a different monthly price point ($3 and $5, respectively):
+Acorns offers three subscription tiers to choose from – Personal, Personal Plus and Premium – each of which offers various investing accounts at different monthly price points ($3, $5 and $9, respectively):

-• Personal – This tier gets you an individual investing account plus an IRA and a cash management account.
+• Personal – This tier gets you an individual investing account plus an IRA and a checking account.

 The Personal plan will help you get started with investing, save for retirement and even comes with a cash management account.
 At $3 a month, it’s a pretty good deal unless you’re dealing with small sums.
 But as your account grows, the fee will decline on a percentage basis.